CosmicMind/Material/README.md

 > **Embedded frameworks require a minimum deployment target of iOS 8+.**
 > - [Download Material](https://github.com/CosmicMind/Material/archive/master.zip)

-Visit the [Installation](https://github.com/CosmicMind/Material/wiki/Installation) page to learn how to install Material using [CocoaPods](http://cocoapods.org) and [Carthage](https://github.com/Carthage/Carthage).
+Read the [Material - It's time to download](https://www.cosmicmind.com/danieldahan/lesson/6) to learn how to install Material using [GitHub](http://github.com), [CocoaPods](http://cocoapods.org), and [Carthage](https://github.com/Carthage/Carthage).

 ## Change Log

 Material is a growing project and will encounter changes throughout its development.
-It is recommended that the [Change Log](https://github.com/CosmicMind/Material/wiki/change_log) be reviewed prior to updating versions.
+It is recommended that the [Change Log](https://github.com/CosmicMind/Material/blob/master/CHANGELOG.md) be reviewed prior to updating versions.

 ## Icons